REVRBE/imgui-cheat-loader/README.md

 Use a reliable/secure web-hosting

-Add/make a script that notifies you with an mail to your personel/work mail-address when something fishy is going on in the database, so you can react quickly.
+Add/make a script that notifies you with a mail to your personel/work mail-address when something fishy is going on in the database, so you can react quickly.

 If you really want to go all-in, then look up Cloudflare WAF